PhamNguyen18/Conway/README.md

 Usage
 -----
+The Game of Life can be played using either the command line or by creating an instance of the game in a separate file (see `ex_manual_conway.cpp` for an example).

 ### Command Line
 * `-s`, `--size`       :  Specifies the number of elements per side of the board.
 * `-c`, `--chance_living`  : The percent chance that an element on the board will contain a living cell during initialization.
-Must be an integer between 1 and 100, passed to the 'populate' method.
+Must be an integer between 1 and 100, passed to the `populate` method.
 * `-g`, `--generation`        : The number of generations to evolve the board for.

+If no arguments are passed, a game will be played using default settings:
+* size = 20
+* chance_living = 25
+* generation = 500

 ### Manual Setup
 Since the board evolves on its own, the user only has direct control over the initial conditions of the game.
 A game can be initialized by specifying a board size and the total number of generations to evolve the board over or by importing from file.
 The example below creates a 20 by 20 board that will evolve over 500 generations: